The Pledge for Inclusion

 Each barrier removed doesn't just help a few — it liberates potential for all.

-The Purple Pledge
+The Purple Pledge:

 A Commitment to Inclusion